mozilla-services/heka/docs/source/config/outputs/kafka.rst

     MaxRequestSize (100 MiB).
 Default is 50 * 1024 * 1024 (50 MiB), cannot be
     more than (MaxRequestSize - 10 KiB).

-Example (send various Fxa messsages to a static Fxa topic):
+Example (send various Fxa messages to a static Fxa topic):

 .. code-block:: ini